 1. Start in mountain pose (tadasana).
 Stand with your feet hip-width apart or together.
 Either works.
 Hip-width is more stable, together is more traditional.
 Arms hang at your sides.
 Press all four corners of each foot into the mat.
 Stand tall through the crown of your head.

 2. Sit your hips back and down.
 On an exhale, bend your knees and push your hips back like you're sitting into an invisible chair behind you.
 Lower until your thighs approach parallel with the floor.
 Your torso will naturally lean forward a bit.
 That's fine.
-Just don't let your chest collapse toward your knees.
-Keep your weight in your heels.
-You should be able to wiggle your toes.
+Don't let your chest collapse toward your knees.
+Keep your weight in your heels so you can wiggle your toes.

 3. Reach your arms overhead.
 Sweep both arms up with palms facing each other or touching.
 Draw your shoulder blades down your back and away from your ears.
-Your biceps should be roughly in line with your ears, but don't force it if your shoulders are tight.
+Your biceps should be roughly in line with your ears.
+Don't force it if your shoulders are tight.
 Keep your ribs from flaring forward.

 4. Engage your core and hold.
 Draw your lower ribs in.
 Slightly tuck your tailbone to keep your lower back from over-arching.
 Your spine should be long, not compressed.
 Hold for 5-10 breaths, breathing steadily the entire time.
 If you're holding your breath, you're working too hard.
 Back off the depth.